Rakanixu/Pacman/README.md

 # Pacman
 Pacman Game developed with Angular

-To play download zip, decompress and open index.html within a browser
+To play download zip, decompress and open index.html within a browser (Just beta tested on Chrome)